SkylineCommunications/dataminer-docs/develop/devguide/Automation/Howto/Getting_Started_with_the_IAS_Toolkit.md

 ## Building the UI

-Now, let’s start developing the first dialog.
+Now you can start to develop the first dialog.
 A dialog is a single page in an IAS that requires user input.
 For this example, we will make a dialog with the title “Hello World”, a label, a text box, and a button.
 Whenever this button is clicked, the username of the user who launched the script should be displayed in the text box.

    ![IAS3](~/develop/images/IAS3.png)